 The WordPress plugin All in one WP Security & Firewall is very similar to the extension from SolidWP.

 It also includes a whole list of useful tweaks and tips to provide more security within WordPress.
 At the same time, the plugin is designed to be similarly simple and easy to follow as Solid Security.

 The gamified score, which reflects the current security, already shows that very well.
 It is a plugin for beginners who shy away from a large firewall or for whom the cost of one is currently not yet profitable.

 To implement basic security measures, the extension is recommended in such a case.

 Hosting-Empfehlungen sind normalerweise Müll.

 Oft werden extrem billige Hosting-Pakete für € 3 empfohlen, andere wiederum werben mit einem € 100 VPS, weil sie als Affiliate dabei am meisten verdienen.
-Im Endeffekt wollen wir doch alle nur den schnellstmöglichen Webspace für möglichst wenig Geld.
+Letztlich wollen wir doch alle nur den schnellstmöglichen Webspace für möglichst wenig Geld.

 Was ist noch wichtig?
 Der Server sollte in Deutschland liegen und der Support sollte möglichst schnell antworten, und das am besten auf Deutsch.

 Das alles bekommst du bei HostPress ab € 19,00 / Monat.

 No blogger should be under the illusion of being truly secure with a firewall.
 In fact, that’s not what it’s all about.
 It’s more about sifting out the majority of automated attacks and preventing them from loading data from your server.
 If you prevent this with WordPress security plugins, you will not only create a basic security measure, but you will also be able to perceive a positive impact on the overall performance of your website, because the server will be noticeably relieved.